 The Idle Man

 Practicality is suddenly desirable.
 “The belt bag, for example, is a classic hands-free style,” adds Tallents.
-“And, with the likes of Gucci and Fendi creating chic, premium versions, it’s something that can now be worn on any occasion.”
+“And, with the likes of

 It’s something Olie Arnold, Mr Porter style director has noticed too.
-“Styles which we used to categorise as being typically “uncool”, we’re now seeing reinterpreted within ready-to-wear collections, he explains.
+“Styles which we used to categorize as being typically “uncool”, we’re now seeing reinterpreted within ready-to-wear collections, he explains.
 “Unlikely fabrications, such as fleece and corduroy, utilitarian accessories have been given a new lease of life, and as streetwear brands continue to spotlight functional and outdoors-inspired pieces, this looks set to continue.”

 Uncool Items That Are Now Cool

 Bum bag.
 Fanny pack.
 Whatever you want to call it, there’s no getting away from the fact that even the very name of this dorky staple just radiates uncoolness.
 Fittingly, waist-level luggage has long been the domain of embarrassing parents, elderly tourists and other distinctly unfashionable types.
-That is until the explosion of small bags in men’s fashion catapulted it straight to the top of the hot list.
+That is until the explosion of small bags in men’s fashion catapulted it straight to the top of the hotlist.

 It was the emergence of the cross-body bag that really got the ball rolling.
-This streetwear favourite is essentially a bum bag worn diagonally across the body, as opposed to on the hips and has been reimagined by brands ranging from Palace to Prada.
+This streetwear favorite is essentially a bum bag worn diagonally across the body, as opposed to on the hips and has been reimagined by brands ranging from Palace to Prada.